water-sucks/resume/resume.typ

     "Fremont, California",
     "Aug 2020-Aug 2022",
     [
-        - Use Flutter to build cross-platform mobile apps for iOS and Android
+        - Use Flutter and Go to build cross-platform mobile apps for iOS and Android
-        - Plann, design, create, and maintain back ends using Go (Golang)
-        - Implement common architectural patterns (MVVM, MVC, MVCVM)
         - Find and patch security vulnerabilities before release
-        - Create and manage effective code review strategies
         - Manage release processes and automate them using CI ]
 )